-Eisai Presented New Analyses of ARIA and QOL on Lecanemab in Clarity AD at the AD/PD™ 2023 Annual Meeting
+EISAI PRESENTED NEW ANALYSES OF ARIA AND QOL ON LECANEMAB IN CLARITY AD AT THE AD/PD™ 2023 ANNUAL MEETING

 31.03.2023 01:30:00

-Eisai Presented New Analyses of ARIA and QOL on Lecanemab in Clarity AD at the AD/PD™ 2023 Annual Meeting
+EISAI PRESENTED NEW ANALYSES OF ARIA AND QOL ON LECANEMAB IN CLARITY AD AT THE AD/PD™ 2023 ANNUAL MEETING

-TOKYO and CAMBRIDGE, Mass., March 30, 2023 (GLOBE NEWSWIRE) -- Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") and Biogen Inc. (Nasdaq: BIIB, Corporate headquarters: Cambridge, Massachusetts, CEO: Christopher A. Viehbacher, "Biogen") announced today that Eisai presented new analyses on amyloid-related imaging abnormalities (ARIA) with the use of antiplatelet and anticoagulant medications, isolated ARIA-H, and caregiver burden and health-related quality of life (QOL), from the results of Eisai’s Phase 3 Clarity AD study of lecanemab (generic name, U.S. brand name: LEQEMBI™), an anti-amyloid-ss (Ass) protofibril* antibody, at the 2023 International Conference on Alzheimer’s and Parkinson’s Diseases annual meeting AD/PD™.
+TOKYO and CAMBRIDGE, Mass., March 30, 2023 /PRNewswire/ -- Eisai Co., Ltd. (Headquarters: Tokyo, CEO: Haruo Naito, "Eisai") and Biogen Inc. (Nasdaq: BIIB, Corporate headquarters: Cambridge, Massachusetts, CEO: Christopher A. Viehbacher, "Biogen") announced today that Eisai presented new analyses on amyloid-related imaging abnormalities (ARIA) with the use of antiplatelet and anticoagulant medications, isolated ARIA-H, and caregiver burden and health-related quality of life (QOL), from the results of Eisai's Phase 3 Clarity AD study of lecanemab (generic name, U.S. brand name: LEQEMBI™), an anti-amyloid-β (Aβ) protofibril* antibody, at the 2023 International Conference on Alzheimer's and Parkinson's Diseases annual meeting AD/PD™.

 Clarity AD was a global confirmatory Phase 3 placebo-controlled, double-blind, parallel-group, randomized study in 1,795 people with early Alzheimer's disease (AD) (lecanemab group: 10 mg/kg bi-weekly IV treatment: 898, placebo group: 897).
 Lecanemab met the primary endpoint and all key secondary endpoints with highly statistically significant results.
 In November 2022, results of the Clarity AD study were presented at the Clinical Trials on Alzheimer's Disease (CTAD) conference and simultaneously published in the peer-reviewed medical journal, The New England Journal of Medicine.